Smooth entrywise positivity preservers, a Horn-Loewner master theorem, and symmetric function identities: Introduction and main results

-A question of significant interest in the analysis literature throughout the past century, is to understand the entrywise preservers of positivity (i.e., positive semidefiniteness).
+A question of significant interest in the analysis literature throughout the past century is to understand the entrywise functions\footnote{We refer to polynomials -- and more generally, functions -- that act entrywise on matrices as \textit{entrywise polynomials/functions}, respectively.} that preserve positive semidefiniteness, which we occasionally term \textit{positivity} in the sequel.
 The first result in this area is the Schur product theorem \cite{Schur1911}, which asserts that the set $\bp_n(I)$ is closed under the entrywise product $A \circ B := (a_{jk} b_{jk})_{j,k=1}^n$ if $I$ is closed under multiplication.
-Using that $\bp_n(\R)$ is a closed convex cone, P\'olya and Szeg\"o \cite{polya-szego} observed the following immediate consequence of the Schur product theorem: if $f(x) = \sum_{k=0}^\infty c_k x^k$ is a convergent power series on $I$ and $c_k \geq 0\ \forall k$, then $f[-]$ entrywise preserves positivity on $\bp_n(I)$.
+Using that $\bp_n(\R)$ is a closed convex cone, P\'olya and Szeg\"o \cite{polya-szego} observed the following immediate consequence of the Schur product theorem: if $f(x) = \sum_{k=0}^\infty c_k x^k$ is a convergent power series on $I$ and $c_k \geq 0\ \forall k$, then $f[-]$ preserves positivity on $\bp_n(I)$.
 A celebrated result of Schoenberg \cite{Schoenberg42}, subsequently improved by Rudin \cite{Rudin59}, shows that there are no other functions that preserve positivity in all dimensions for $I = (-1,1)$.
-These results are motivated by and have connections to metric geometry, positive definite functions, harmonic analysis, and analysis of measures on Euclidean space and on tori.
-Similar results have been shown for $I = (-\rho,\rho)$ or $(0,\rho)$ for $0 < \rho \leq \infty$, as well as for complex domains in the years since Schoenberg's (and Rudin's) work.
+These results are motivated by and have connections to metric geometry, positive definite functions, harmonic analysis, and analysis of measures on Euclidean space and on tori.\footnote{See the surveys \cite{BGKP-survey1,BGKP-survey2} for more on the classical and modern interest in entrywise positivity preservers.} Similar results have been shown for $I = (-\rho,\rho)$ or $(0,\rho)$ for $0 < \rho \leq \infty$, as well as for complex domains -- in both one and several variables -- in the years since Schoenberg's and Rudin's work.

-Schoenberg's theorem has a challenging mathematical refinement, and one which is additionally strongly motivated by modern-day applications\footnote{See e.g.~\cite{GKR-lowrank} for more on the classical and modern interest in entrywise positivity preservers.} in high-dimensional covariance estimation.
+Schoenberg's theorem has a challenging mathematical refinement that is strongly motivated by modern-day applications in high-dimensional covariance estimation.
 Namely: is it possible to classify the entrywise positivity preservers in a \textit{fixed} dimension $n$?
 This problem was resolved in 1979 by Vasudeva \cite{vasudeva79} for $n=2$, but remains open for every $n \geq 3$.
-We focus on this question in the present work.
+In this paper, we focus on a necessary condition for this to happen.